Ph.D., State University of New York, Stony Brook

 - 2017 Palmer, Donald, “Institutions, institutional theory and organizational wrongdoing” in Royston Greenwood, Christine Oliver, Thomas Lawrence, and Renate E. Meyer (eds.), The Sage Handbook of Organizational Institutionalism, 2e, NY: Sage Publications, Ltd., pp. 737-758.

-Palmer also has conducted research in three substantive areas: the adjudication of workplace safety violations in agricultural enterprises, the use of banned performance enhancing drugs in professional cycling, and child sexual abuse in youth-serving organizations from juvenile prisons to sports clubs.
+Palmer also has conducted research in four substantive areas related to misconduct in and by organizations: the adjudication of workplace safety violations in agricultural enterprises, the use of banned performance enhancing drugs in professional cycling, child sexual abuse in youth-serving organizations from juvenile prisons to sports clubs, and forms of misconduct endemic to new entrepreneurial ventures.
 The publications from this work include:

 - 2014 Palmer, Donald, “The Politics of Right and Wrong: Attributing Fault in Organizational Accidents,” Exploring Central Questions in Organizational Wrongdoing: A Micro/Macro Approach, Annual Meeting of the Academy of Management, Philadelphia.